The problem

 It returns an array with literals

-or a colon, and a Name
+such as %token or a colon, and a Name represented as the letter s

-immediately following the second %token
+immediately following the second %token.

-Illegal input characters, if any, are reported as the special token $error
+Illegal input characters, if any, are reported as the special token $error.

 White space is discarded.